alexandru-savinov/BalancedNewsGo/docs/architecture.md

 ### Issue Resolution
 - The scoring pipeline issues were resolved by:
-  - Correcting the mapping between logical model labels ("left", "center", "right") and the actual LLM model names in both configuration and code.
+  - Correcting the mapping between logical model labels (\"left\", \"center\", \"right\") and the actual LLM model names in both configuration and code.
   - Ensuring all required models were registered and available in the LLM backend.
   - Verifying that the scoring job (`cmd/score_articles/main.go`) executed successfully for all articles, including those previously affected by model mapping errors.